 20 Capitalization Rules

 Knowing when to capitalize a word and when to leave it lowercase can be tricky because there are many different rules about when to use capital letters.
 You cannot form a complete sentence without proper capitalization.
+One such rule is learning to capitalize proper nouns like Valentine’s day in your writing!

 Here are brief explanations of 20 general capitalization rules to help you figure out when you need a capital letter.